NicyJacob/KPMG-CLA-processing/README.md

-# KPMG---CLA-processing
+# KPMG-CLA-processing
-The objective of the project is to extract relevant information from CLA documents using available meta-data and artificial intelligence(NLP).
-The information is to be presented in a structured way so that it can be integrated into existing platforms or a new reporting tool of the client.
+The aim of the project is to utilize artificial intelligence and available metadata to extract crucial information from CLA documents, and present it in a structured format for seamless integration into the client's existing platforms or a new reporting tool.
+This approach leverages NLP technology to streamline the process and provide accurate, actionable insights.

 # Description
-The project is divided into 4 steps represented in the folder structure of this repository.
+The project is divided into four distinct stages, which are reflected in the folder structure of the repository.
+These stages are:

-1. Document Classification - CLA can be classified into different types based on its theme.
-This is the exploratory stage of this project.
-It identifies the top 4 themes in the CLAs provided.
+Document Classification: In this stage, the CLA documents are classified into different categories based on their themes.
+Through an exploratory process, the top four themes are identified among the provided CLAs.

-2. PDF Splitter - CLA provide are in pdf format and contained 2 languages (Dutch and French).
-The pdf has to be split based on language into different pdfs.
+PDF Splitting: The CLA documents are provided in PDF format and contain both Dutch and French languages.
+This stage involves splitting the PDFs into separate files based on language.

-3. Info Extraction - The split pdf is converted into text.
-This text is used to extract the summary, erratums and sentences with the keywords respectively.
-The output of extraction is added to the metadata (EXCEL file).
-The output is stored into a csv file(final.csv).
+Information Extraction: The split PDFs are converted into text, from which key information such as the summary, erratums, and sentences containing specific keywords is extracted.
+This information is then added to the metadata in an Excel file and stored in a CSV file (final.csv).

-4. Dashboard - The csv file from Info extraction is used to build the dashboard using Streamlit.
+Dashboard: The final.csv file from the information extraction stage is used to build a dashboard using Streamlit.

 # Getting Started
-Dependencies
-Libraries needed before installing program.
+Dependencies needed before running the program.

-1. PyPDF2
+        pip install PyPDF2
-2. nltk
+        pip install nltk
-3. heapq
-4. sumy
+        pip install sumy
-5. streamlit
+        pip install streamlit
+        pip install heapq

 Executing program
 How to run the program step-by-step.